kvs-coder/SwiftBloc/README.md

 At first you need to decide what approach is more suitable for your app.

-If you prefer to make something simple and make changes without depending on what event was currently hapening you could use a **Cubit** class to create your child cubit and handle state there.
+If you prefer to make something simple and make changes without depending on what event is currently hapening you could use a **Cubit** class to create your child cubit and handle state there.

-If you would need more complex implementation to track events and map them to states then **Bloc** class is the choice.
+If you would need more complex implementation to track events and map them into states then **Bloc** class is the choice.

 In both scenarios you may also need to create inside your custom **View** structure a **BlocView** instance which will accept your newly created cubit/bloc in the initializer and also will require a **@ViewBuilder** builder function to be provided as well.
 The idea of the **BlocView** is to handle rebuilding your views inside the **builder** callback based on the current state.
 Whenever the state is changed your view gets rebuild.